cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 OPAQUE-3DH can optionally include shared `context` information in the transcript, such as configuration parameters or application-specific info, e.g. "appXYZ-v1.2.3".
-This information MUST be encoded with a length-prefix when included in the preamble.

 The OPAQUE-3DH key schedule requires a preamble, which is computed as follows.